-Operating expenses include items with a unit price of less than \$5,000 (including computing devices regardless of useful life) that are essential for the ongoing operation of the project.
+Operating expenses include items with a unit price of less than \$5,000 (including computing devices regardless of useful life, perishable and nonperishable items) that are essential for the ongoing operation of the project.
 Allowable operating costs include:

 - Costs associated with procuring, designing, operating, or managing the grant. - Training materials, audiovisual, and/or resources used in the planning and provision of the grant. - Supplies and equipment, with usage fees supported by usage logs. - Grant programs shall not carry an unnecessary supply or stock of inventory.
-Stock shall be sufficient for expected volume but shall not be excessive or incur unnecessary costs. - Standard office equipment to include computers, printers, phone and internet services. - Rent, utilities, and/or other operating expenses used by the program whether owned, rented, or donated. - Purchasing or leasing computer hardware, software, licenses, or interactive media platforms or other technology. - Administrative services, general management, assessment, oversight, coordination, monitoring, and evaluation expenses. - Other costs associated with operation of the grant.
+Stock shall be sufficient for expected volume but shall not be excessive or incur unnecessary costs. - Standard office equipment to include computers, printers, phone and internet services. - Rent, utilities, and/or other operating expenses used by the program whether owned, rented, or donated. - Purchasing or leasing computer hardware, software, licenses, or interactive media platforms or other technology. - Administrative services, general management, assessment, oversight, coordination, monitoring, and evaluation expenses. - Wrap around services such as food baskets, hygiene baskets, incentives, and essentials for everyday living. - Other costs associated with operation of the grant.